https://x.com/geerlingguy/status/2022105811955462631/photo/1

 Lions took 2g of vitamin C every day from 2019-2025.
 After going to 1g, having a bought of glute soreness & hamstring tendinitis, the decision was made to go back 2g at least occasionally.

 Hamstring tendinitis after the last HIIT resulted in only 40 miles.
+It's the latest in pretty much continuous difficulties since 49.

 --------------------------------------------------------------------------------------------------------